Are Prescription Painkillers as Addictive as Heroin?

 - Depressed respiration.

 Prescription painkillers and heroin have similar physical and psychological effects.
-Someone high on heroin or painkillers will mostly likely feel:
+Someone high on either drug will mostly likely feel:

 - Decreased awareness of pain.